jdossgollin/Zarekarizi-flood-home-elavate/README.md

+This is a fork -- you should go to the main repository

 # Neglecting Uncertainties Biases House-Elevation Decisions to Manage Riverine Flood Risks

 Authors: Mahkameh Zarekarizi (1)*, Vivek Srikrishnan (1), and Klaus Keller (1,2)